SupaxInc/stable-diffusion-from-scratch/resources/StableDiffusion.md

 Adjusting the guidance scale allows fine-tuning of the generation process, balancing between prompt adherence and image quality or diversity.

-It's important to note that while the unconditioned prompt can guide the model to avoid certain elements, it's not a direct "negative prompt" system.
-The unconditioned generation provides a baseline, and the difference between conditioned and unconditioned outputs is what steers the generation towards or away from specific features.
+It's important to note that while the unconditioned prompt (often an empty text) guides the model to produce a more general output, it's not a direct "negative prompt" system.
+The difference between conditioned and unconditioned outputs is what steers the generation towards or away from specific features.
 This approach allows for nuanced control over the generated content without explicitly defining what not to include.
 <br><br>

 ## CLIP Encoder